 How to heal a bumblebee stung?

-First thing to be done in this case is for the person to take an anti-inflammatory medication, such as aspirin or ibuprofen.
-Then a cold compress should be applied on the wound to prevent and minimalize the swelling.
+The first thing to be done in this case is for the person to take an anti-inflammatory medication, such as aspirin or ibuprofen.
+Then a cold compress should be applied to the wound to prevent and minimalize the swelling.

-If the sting is on a part of the mouth like the tongue for example, the person should immediately be taken to the nearest available hospital for treatment.
-Because once the swelling occurs, this could result into blocked airways and difficult breathing.
+If the sting is on a part of the mouth like the tongue, for example, the person should immediately be taken to the nearest available hospital for treatment.
+Because once the swelling occurs, this could result in blocked airways and difficulty breathing.

 If the sting is on a non-sensitive area and you have no access to medication, there are some home remedies used in the old times that could help the healing of the wound.
 However, before we give them away, make sure you make the best choice for the situation you are in and do not take any risks with your own health.